Logo Voyage

 By plane

-• Thiruvananthapuram International Airport (TRV IATA) has regular connections to major cities of India, and to the Middle East, Southeast Asia, Sri Lanka and Maldives.
+• Thiruvananthapuram International Airport (TRV IATA) has regular connections to major cities of India, and to the Middle East, Southeast Asia, Sri Lanka and the Maldives.
 Charter flights for tourism from London, New York and Moscow operate to Thiruvananthapuram.

-There are 20 to 25 international carriers offering flights to Kerala.
+20 to 25 international carriers offer flights to Kerala.
 Apart from international carriers, Air India offers international connections from the three airports.
 Domestic destinations accessible by direct flights from these airports include Chennai, Bangalore, Mumbai, Agatti, Hyderabad, Mangalore, Goa and Delhi.
 There are daily, and some bi-daily flights, to most Indian cities from Calicut, Cochin and Thiruvananthapuram.
 Many of the major Indian low-cost carriers (LCC) such as SpiceJet and IndiGo offer daily flights from major Indian cities.

 By train